 - How do you evaluate opportunities for investment – also known as the valuation question

-- How do you chose between opportunities – also known as the investment or choice question
+- How do you choose between opportunities – also known as the investment or choice question

 - How do you fund or finance your investment decisions and choices – also known as the funding question

-At its heart the ability to work with finance requires an ability to translate tomorrow’s returns into today’s dollars.
-At a simplest level this requires you to calculate present values using a defined rate of return.
-At a more complex level we add in payouts that vary with events, probabilities for events and distribution of investment returns based on your class as an investor.
-As a seasoned financial you adjust payments for likelihood, structure payments for tax efficiency and do analysis that zeroes in to drivers of financial performance for a business – sometimes to identify and fix problems, sometimes to learn how to repeat and replicate outstanding results.
+At its heart, the ability to work with finance requires an ability to translate tomorrow’s returns into today’s dollars.
+At the simplest level, this requires you to calculate present values using a defined rate of return.
+At a more complex level, we add in payouts that vary with events, probabilities for events and distribution of investment returns based on your class as an investor.
+As a seasoned financial you adjust payments for likelihood, structure payments for tax efficiency and do analysis that zeroes into drivers of financial performance for a business – sometimes to identify and fix problems, sometimes to learn how to repeat and replicate outstanding results.

-But before you can do any of that you start with the First Course in Corporate Finance.
-Here is the Learning Corporate Finance version of the course Corporate Finance: First Course.
+But before you can do any of that you start with the First Course in Corporate Finance at Corporate Finance: First Course.

 Once you have done the Corporate Finance: First Course you have a few choices.
-Ideally the best way to figure out what you like or dislike about the subject is to try a few case studies.
+Ideally, the best way to figure out what you like or dislike about the subject is to try a few case studies.
 A case study presents a real world business problem in an academic setting.
 The objective is to teach by narrating a situation and then asking you to think about the choices you would make under that situation.
-Here is our list of cases that show case a range of specializations that you can pick up as a finance students
+Here is our list of cases that showcase a range of specializations that you can pick up as finance students.

 By the time you are done with the above you are ready to take one or all of the following learning tracks.

 Business School (MBA) applications – Corporate Finance Track One